scottyeager/info_foundation/src/token/stellar_migration/tft_tfta_migration_process_technical.md

 Source of this info see: [https://github.com/threefoldfoundation/tft-stellar/blob/master/specs/conversion/conversion.md](https://github.com/threefoldfoundation/tft-stellar/blob/master/specs/conversion/conversion.md)

-> Important note: TFTs are not an investment instrument.
+> Important note: TFTs are not an investment instrument, TFTs are used to buy and sell IT capacity.